-Adjusted EBITDA, a non-GAAP measure, is defined as net income attributable to USPH shareholders before interest income, interest expense, taxes, depreciation, amortization, change in fair value of contingent earn-out consideration, Relief Funds, changes in revaluation of put-right liability, equity-based awards compensation expense, and related portions for non-controlling interests.
+Adjusted EBITDA, a non-GAAP measure, is defined as net income attributable to USPH shareholders before interest income, interest expense, taxes, depreciation, amortization, change in fair value of contingent earn-out consideration, Relief Funds (see "2023 Nine Months Compared to 2022 Nine Months - Other Income and Expense" section below for definition), changes in revaluation of put-right liability, equity-based awards compensation expense, and related portions for non-controlling interests.

-Operating Results, a non-GAAP measure, equals net income attributable to our diluted shareholders per the consolidated statements of income, less changes in revaluation of put-right liability, Relief Funds, changes in fair value of contingent earn-out consideration, and any allocations to non-controlling interests, all net of taxes.
-Operating Results per diluted share also exclude the impact of the revaluation of redeemable non-controlling interest and the associated tax impact.
+Operating Results, a non-GAAP measure, equals net income attributable to our shareholders less changes in revaluation of put-right liability, Relief Funds, changes in fair value of contingent earn-out consideration, and any allocations to non-controlling interests, all net of taxes.
+Operating Results per share also exclude the impact of the revaluation of redeemable non-controlling interest and the associated tax impact.

-We use Operating Results and Adjusted EBITDA, which eliminate certain items described above that can be subject to volatility and unusual costs, as one the principal measures to evaluate and monitor financial performance period over period.
-We believe that presenting Operating Results and Adjusted EBITDA is useful information for investors to use in comparing the Company's period-to-period results as well as for comparing with other similar businesses since most do not have redeemable instruments and therefore have different equity structures.
+We use Adjusted EBITDA and Operating Results, which eliminate certain items described above that can be subject to volatility and unusual costs, as the principal measures to evaluate and monitor financial performance period over period.
+We believe that Adjusted EBITDA and Operating Results are useful measures for investors to use in comparing our period-to-period results as well as for comparing with other similar businesses since most do not have redeemable instruments and therefore have different equity structures.

-Operating Results and Adjusted EBITDA are not measures of financial performance under GAAP.
+Adjusted EBITDA and Operating Results are not measures of financial performance under GAAP.
 Adjusted EBITDA and Operating Results should not be considered in isolation or as an alternative to, or substitute for, net income attributable to our shareholders presented in the consolidated financial statements.

-The following tables provide detail of the diluted earnings per share computation and reconcile net income attributable to our shareholders calculated in accordance with GAAP to Adjusted EBITDA and Operating Results.
+The following tables reconcile net income attributable to our shareholders calculated in accordance with GAAP to Adjusted EBITDA and Operating Results as well as the detail of the basic and diluted earnings per share computation.